 \section{Preliminaries}

 Let $E$ and $F$ be Banach spaces.
 The norm of an operator $u:E\to F$ is denoted by $\|u\|_{E\to F}$ or $\|u\|$ whenever the meaning is clear from the context.
-We let $B(E,F)$ denote the linear space of all bounded linear maps from $E$ to $F$.
+We let $B(E,F)$ denote the linear space of all bounded linear maps from $E$ to $F$ equipped with the operator norm.
 The closed unit ball of $E$ is denoted by $(E)_1$.
 The Banach-Mazur distance $d(E,F)$ between two isomorphic Banach spaces $E$ and $F$ is defined as follows: